DocsBlog

 Introduction

-Cerberus Signals remove that constraint and provide a way to control to define and consume state without causing re-renders when updates happen.
+Cerberus Signals remove that constraint and provides a way to control the define and consume state without causing re-renders when updates happen (e.g., true reactivity).

 Here the Demo component will re-render only on updates.
 However, the ReactiveText component will never re-render on updates to ensure fine-grained reactivity.